-The Company has an investment in Gao Fu Limited (Gao Fu), a wealth services firm based in Shanghai in the Republic of China.
-The Company accounts for its interest in Gao Fu using the equity method because of its less than 50 percent ownership.
-The Company's interest in the net assets of Gao Fu is reflected in Investment in unconsolidated affiliates on the accompanying Consolidated Balance Sheets and its interest in the earnings or losses of Gao Fu is reflected in Equity in earnings of unconsolidated affiliates on the accompanying Consolidated Statements of Operations.
+The Company has an investment in Gao Fu, a wealth services firm based in Shanghai, China.
+The Company accounts for its interest in Gao Fu using the equity method.
+As of December 31, 2014, the Company owns approximately 27.6 percent of the outstanding voting stock of Gao Fu.
+The Company's interest in the net assets of Gao Fu is reflected in Investment in unconsolidated affiliates on the accompanying Consolidated Balance Sheets and its interest in the gains and losses of Gao Fu is reflected in Equity in earnings of unconsolidated affiliates on the accompanying Consolidated affiliates on the accompanying Consolidated affiliates on the accompanying Consolidated Statements of Operations.